gralco/m2-sd-card/README.md

 # m2-sd-card

-M.2 Key E breakout board for the Librem 5 and the Librem 5 Dev Kit.
+M.2 Key E MicroSD card board for the Librem 5.
+Using a NXP NVT4857UK, TI TXS0206, Diodes Inc. PI4ULS3V4857 SD 3.0-SDR104 compliant bidirectional level translator.

 The contents of this repo is licensed under the GNU GPLv3+